radarbot-team/radarbot-team-best-pratices/README.md

     // ...
 }
 ```

 #### Configuration for the release version
-Proguard is activated by default so you will only need to configure it if necessary.
-Proguard acts only upon code and not resources such as images.
-To remove these resources that are not used you need to set the option [shrinkResources](https://developer.android.com/studio/build/shrink-code.html?hl=es-419#shrink-resources) to _true_:
+ProGuard must be used in release mode ([ProGuard configuration](#proguard-configuration)), this tools is used to remove unused code, but it acts only upon code and not resources such as images.
+To remove these unused resources you need to set the option [shrinkResources](https://developer.android.com/studio/build/shrink-code.html?hl=es-419#shrink-resources) to _true_:

 ```groovy
 buildTypes {
     release {